iisharvard/platemate/README.md

 + oauth latest

 ## Modify Local Settings

-In the platemate directory modify `local_settings.example.py` to your paths and rename to `local_settings.py`.
-In the platemate directory, add your Amazon Mechanical Turk keys in `amt_keys.example.py` and save it as `amt_keys.py`
+* In the platemate directory modify `local_settings.example.py` to your paths and rename to `local_settings.py`.
+* Store your AWS access ID and secret key in the environment variables MTURK_ID and MTURK_KEY.

 ## Create Database Tables
 From the platemate directory, run: